EPFL-SwEnt-2024-LaStartUp/prd/template/4-value_proposition.md

 walking paths and the ability to share personal experiences with a community dedicated to exploring.
 Furthermore, with the trending functionalities, users can discover new paths and stay updated with the latest routes, making the app a valuable tool for both tourists and locals.

+TODO: usually when looking for paths, applications propose straight forward paths, not necessarily pleasant.

+TODO: add a part about the ranking system